greenlaw110/ex_benchmark/README.md

 ## Conclusion

 * It is safe (maybe encouraged) to throw static exception in an ActFramework application.
-* **caution** do not throw any exception if your controller handler method is `static`, in which case ActFramework will use Java reflection to call it.
+* **caution** do not use exception as control flow if your controller handler method is `static`, in which case ActFramework will use Java reflection to invoke it.
 And anything throw out will be wrapped with `InvocationTargetException` which ruin the performance for no doubt